arongas/spring-boot-lectures/Lecture 7 - Unit Testing/Lecture 7 - Unit Testing.md

 ```java
 @ActiveProfiles("test")
 ```
-This marks the active profile when the test will run (here active profile is test).
-This means that the application-test.yml will be used in our tests.
-Commonly used to specify database (as H2) and embedded jms, etc
+This marks the active profile of the test.
+This means i.e. that the application-test.yml will be used in our tests.

+This methodology is most commonly used to specify database (as H2), embedded JMS, etc

+application-test.yml should be located in test/resources folder

+## Spring boot unit testing annotations

 ```java
 @DirtiesContext(classMode = DirtiesContext.ClassMode.AFTER_CLASS)